agilord/aws_client/generated/aws_logs_api/README.md

 CloudWatch Logs can track the number of errors that occur in your application logs and send you a notification whenever the rate of errors exceeds a threshold that you specify.
-CloudWatch Logs uses your log data for monitoring; so, no code changes are required.
+CloudWatch Logs uses your log data for monitoring so no code changes are required.
 For example, you can monitor application logs for specific literal terms (such as "NullReferenceException") or count the number of occurrences of a literal term at a particular position in log data (such as "404" status codes in an